mikkolalab/MLLT3-isoforms/README.md

 The aggreated single cell RNA sequencing Seurat object can be found at the sub-directory "Single-cell RNA sequencing/Seurat object": https://ucla.box.com/s/6cm7wo6upxy4qlsocs54odw6bw7fuy1s

-The scripts used to analyzed the data and generate the figures can be found at the sub-directory "Single-cell RNA sequencing/Seurat object": https://ucla.box.com/s/9f9fcnlz5ocplakntm5euojo5f47otvq
+The scripts used to analyzed the data and generate the figures can be found at the sub-directory "Single-cell RNA sequencing/scripts": https://ucla.box.com/s/9f9fcnlz5ocplakntm5euojo5f47otvq

 # PacBio Iso-seq